JoohnnnyTW/StyleGuide-AI/README.md

 -   Deployments are usually triggered automatically when you push to your connected Git branch (e.g., `main`).
 -   After setting or changing environment variables, a **new deploy is required** for them to take effect.

-### GitHub Pages

-To deploy to GitHub Pages, you need to ensure the `base` path in `vite.config.ts` is correctly set to your repository name (e.g., `/your-repo-name/`).
-The configuration has been updated to `/styleguide-ai-app/`.
-If your repository name is different, you must change this value.

-After building the project with `npm run build`, deploy the `dist` folder to your `gh-pages` branch.
-Note that the Flux proxy function will not work on GitHub Pages, as it is a static hosting provider; only features using the Gemini API will be available.

 ## Linting